blackqueentech/DooTApp/README.md

 -----

 Because I already completed an app similar to this for the last prework, I wanted to make sure this iteration was rife with extra fun tidbits and details that I didn't have the time or ability to add last time.
 They always say that the devil is in the details, and they are correct.
 I probably spent equal amounts of time searching for up to date Android libraries and figuring out how the ones I did find worked.
 But I came out learning much more about what makes an app special and I feel confident that I can utilize all the fun and amazing tools available for developers in my future works.
+Also, and I may write a blog post on this, never EVER name something id.
+That nearly made me pull my hair out in frustration, and I really like my hair.
 Thanks (again) for the opportunity to apply!

 ## Creator